apache/cordova-docs/STYLESHEET.md

 * Do not combine in-line formatting such as _`monospace italic`_.

+* Use italics for any in-line font changes within headings.
+This only applies to font _changes_, not e.g. to standalone API members that would ordinarily be monospaced within text.
+Still, try to avoid any font changes within headings, especially top-level headings.

 ## Structure

 * Flatten text wherever possible.
 Avoid nested lists.
 Avoid